asyncio-docs/asyncio-doc/webscraper.rst

 Use different numbers and see how long it takes until the server responds.

-The implementation looks like this:
+The full implementation looks like this:

 .. literalinclude:: examples/simple_server.py
     :language: python

+Let's have a look into the details.
 This provides a simple multi-threaded web server:

 .. literalinclude:: examples/simple_server.py